Tim Dodd

-Tim Dodd (born February 27, 1985), also known as Everyday Astronaut, is an American science communicator, YouTube content creator, photographer, and musician.
+Timothy Justin Dodd (born February 27, 1985), also known as Everyday Astronaut, is an American science communicator, YouTube content creator, photographer, and musician.
 After becoming popular with his space-themed photo series, Dodd was hired by the website Spaceflight Now to photograph SpaceX's CRS-3 cargo mission to the International Space Station on April 18, 2014, NASA's Orion Test Flight EFT-1 on December 5, 2014, the United States Air Force's GPS 2F-9 launch, and NASA's OA-6 Mission on March 23, 2016.

 Career

-Dodd worked as a motorcycle mechanic and a photographer, where his main source of income was in wedding photography.
+Dodd originally worked as a photographer, where his main source of income was in wedding photography.
 His photography schedule allowed much free time, and he began using this free time to become involved in rocket photography.

-In 2013, he purchased an orange Russian high altitude survivor suit (crucial for water landings) in an online auction and later took photos of himself in the suit at a 2014 rocket launch in Cape Canaveral, Florida, as a joke; the suit was for a time a kind of trademark of his YouTube channel.
+In 2013, he purchased an orange Russian high altitude survivor suit (crucial for water landings) in an online auction and later took photos of himself in the suit at a 2014 rocket launch in Cape Canaveral, Florida, as a joke; for a time, the suit was a trademark of his YouTube channel.
 In late 2016, he grew dissatisfied with photography as his main means of employment, and continued to pursue his "Everyday Astronaut" internet persona on Instagram and Twitter.
 In 2017, he created a YouTube channel covering spaceflight education, and that became his primary occupation.
+He also makes music, which has been used as background music for Rocket Lab launches.

-After applying for the mission, in 2022, Dodd was selected to participate in a lunar spaceflight as part of the dearMoon project crew.
-The mission will happen aboard the SpaceX Starship.
+After applying for the mission in 2022, Dodd was selected to participate in a lunar spaceflight as part of the dearMoon project crew.
+The mission was to take place aboard the SpaceX Starship.
+Had it proceeded, dearMoon would have been the first commercial cislunar spaceflight, and it would have made Dodd the first YouTuber to enter cislunar space.
+The project was cancelled in June 2024, with the organizers citing broader Starship program delays for the cancellation.

+From 2023, he transformed his annual spaceflight recap videos of that the preceding year in spaceflight, dubbed "Astro Awards" to an in-person awards show.
+This is being held every year since then, honouring inspirational, innovative and important mission of the preceding year, much similar to Michael Collins Trophy, presented by National Air and Space Museum.